Updated April 6, 2020

 As the largest food and beverage provider for New York City’s hotels and an on-demand platform for room service, Butler Hospitality shifts gears and joins the fight against COVID-19.

-Also the largest food provider for troops, hospital workers, patients and senior citizens in New York, Butler Hospitality is using its expertise in the business to give back by serving up to 100,000 meals per day to patients, government workers, troops, hospital workers and all others on the front line fighting COVID-19.
+Also the largest food provider for troops, hospital workers, patients and senior citizens in New York, Butler Hospitality is using its expertise in the business to give back by serving up to 100,000 meals per month (in addition to a 300,000 meal contract sponsored by FEMA and other organizations) for the month to patients, government workers, troops, hospital workers and all others on the front line fighting COVID-19.
 This new food service commitment will aid hospitals like Mount Sinai and Cornell Weil; troops in the Javits Center; nurses who traveled to NYC; patients discharged from the hospitals and checking into hotels because they can’t go home; and many more.

 This summer, family travel at The Peninsula receives an upgrade with the debut of Camp Peninsula, a children’s experience that recreates the spirit of camping right in the heart of Beverly Hills.
 The journey begins with a special welcome from Peter Bear, the hotel’s lovable mascot, at check-in.
 After taking a picture with the life-sized teddy bear, kids will be whisked away by a Peninsula Camp Counselor to a luxurious guestroom where a charming teepee awaits.
 An afternoon of camp-themed games and activities, including a hotel-wide scavenger hunt, rounds off the family-friendly experience, fun for children of all ages.
 Whether it’s a luxe staycation or an extended holiday, Camp Peninsula is an ideal way to ensure the little ones are happy campers.